cakephp/docs/en/orm/database-basics.rst

     Type::map('json', 'App\Database\Type\JsonType');

+.. versionadded:: 3.3.0
+    The JsonType described in this example was added to the core.

 We can then overload the reflected schema data to use our new type, and CakePHP's database layer will automatically convert our JSON data when creating queries.
 You can use the custom types you've created by mapping the types in